bishwabikash/ad-principals/README.md

 ### Option 1: Standalone Binary (Recommended)

-Download the latest pre-compiled binary from the [suspicious link removed] tab.
+Download the latest pre-compiled binary from the [Releases](https://github.com/bishwabikash/ad-principals/releases) tab.
 This is a single executable that doesn't require Python.

 ```bash
 chmod +x ad-principals